izumiFinance/izumi-docs/docs/source/iZiSwap/SDK/liquidity_manager/fetch_liquidities.rst

 fetch liquidities
 ================================

-here, we provide a simple example to fetch nft-liquidities of iZi swap from user's address
+here, we provide a simple example to fetch nft-liquidities of iZiSwap from user's address

 by calling **fetchLiquiditiesOfAccount()**